 Romantic things to do during your 4 day Prague Itinerary

-If you are visiting Prague with your significant other, here are some of the most romantic things to do in the city.
+If you are visiting with your significant other, here are some of the most romantic things to add to your Prague itinerary.

 Prague itinerary 4 days